imagej/imagej.github.io/_pages/plugins/spim-registration/on-cluster.md

 2. Use the key commands to rotate the specimen into the position from which you want to 3D render it. *Note that the top slice with the lower z-index will be facing towards you when rendering in 3d Viewer.*

-3. Record the transform by pressing letter **E** on the keyboard.
+3. Record the transform by pressing {% include key key="E" %}.
 The transformation matrix will appear in the Fiji log window.

-4. Copy the transform into the render.bsh script shown below into line 41 (read the comments if unsure).
+4. Copy the transform into the `render.bsh` script shown below into line 41 (read the comments if unsure).

-5. Press **enter** to apply the transformation to the stack.
+5. Press {% include key key="enter" %} to apply the transformation to the stack.

 6. Now use the rectangle tool to define a crop area that will include the specimen with minimal background.
-Write down the *x*,*y*coordinates *width* and *height* of the crop area and paste them into the render.bsh script (line 128). *Note: A more efficient way to capture the numbers is to start macro record before and simply copy and paste them from the macro recorder window.*
+Write down the *x*,*y*coordinates *width* and *height* of the crop area and paste them into the `render.bsh` script (line 128). *Note: A more efficient way to capture the numbers is to start macro record before and simply copy and paste them from the macro recorder window.*

 7. Apply crop ({% include bc path="Image|Crop" %}).